lakshyashastri/img_ann/README.md

     ```

 2. **Install dependencies**:
-   Navigate to the backend directory and install the required npm packages:
+   Navigate to the backend directory and install the required npm packages.
+Also create an "uploads" folder to store images.

     ```bash
     cd backend
+    mkdir uploads
     npm install
     ```